Impress with Professional Booklet Printing.

 We produce custom booklets using the latest advancements in digital press technologies.

 Digital presses give us advantages for printing full-size and half-size custom books.
 We can print them within a small window of time and provide low to no minimums.
 Combine this with an outstanding CMYK color spectrum for a final high-end product delivered to your door quickly.

 - You pick out the booklet type you need and add them to your cart, similar to most other shopping websites.
 During this step, you can upload your art file, calculate shipping rates, and make payments.

 - After you finish checking out, we begin to inspect your artwork thoughtfully.
 One of our art specialists reviews your booklet file and sends it to our production department if everything looks good.
 If that artist detects any barriers she cannot quickly resolve, she will contact you by email.
 We are primarily looking for proper page sizes, layout, and bleed area.

 - We compare the first physical booklet we make to your digital file, searching for discrepancies.

 - Once your booklet order moves into total production, you will receive updates by email.
-The earliest notification provides you an estimated print and ship date.
-Follow-up emails usually continue once we complete printing, then another when tracking is made available from shipping.
+The earliest notification provides you with an estimated print and ship date.
+Follow-up emails usually continue once we complete printing, then when tracking is made available from shipping.
 We believe communication is crucial.